 While chewing gum once in awhile is certainly not a cause for concern, chewing gum every single day as a habit definitely can be detrimental to health.
 As I covered in detail in a previous post The Sticky Truth about Chewing Gum, habitual gum chewing wastes valuable digestive enzymes and can contribute over time to TMJ and other jaw problems among other issues.

-Fortunately, there is a very healthy and enjoyable option to aspartame or sugar laden gum.
+Fortunately, there is a very healthy chewing gum alternative to brands laced with aspartame or GMO sugar.

 So what to chew?

-In this video, I show you what we chew in our home when we just want something sweet and tasty to chomp on - honeycomb!
+In this video, I show you a healthy chewing gum alternative that we use in our home when we just want something sweet and tasty to chomp on - honeycomb!

 Sarah, The Healthy Home Economist